KevinColemanInc/kevincolemaninc/README.md

 - 👨‍💻 All of my projects are available at [https://kcoleman.me/projects](https://kcoleman.me/projects)

-- 📝 I regulary write articles on [https://kcoleman.me](https://kcoleman.me)
+- 📝 I regularly write articles on [https://kcoleman.me](https://kcoleman.me)

 - 💬 Ask me about **ruby on rails, ruby,**